Altinn/app-lib-dotnet/doc/adr/003-signing-customization.md

 ## Problem context

 There are many use cases we are able to support for signing without requiring a layout-set.
 All other tasks have a layout set.
-For payment, the layout set was perhaps not needed - we are able to support relevant customer needs because of this.
+For payment, the layout set was perhaps not needed - however, we are able to support relevant customer needs that became apparent later.

 ## Decision drivers